 In the following decades, organizations such as the Colorado Non-Partisan Equal Suffrage Association sent speakers out to towns across the state.
 Women also wrote articles explaining the importance of a woman’s right to vote.
 When another referendum for women’s suffrage was held in 1893, the people of Colorado voted to recognize women’s suffrage rights.
 Colorado became the first state to enact women’s suffrage by popular referendum.

 Even though Colorado women could now vote, they continued to push for national suffrage rights.
-In 1919, the US Congress finally voted in favor of the 19th Amendment.
-This is called ratification.
-After Congress ratified the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
+In June 1919, the US Congress finally passed the 19th Amendment.
+After Congress approved the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
+This process is called ratification.

-On December 15, 1920, Colorado ratified the 19th Amendment.
-By August of 1920, 35 other states ratified the 19th Amendment, recognizing women’s suffrage rights across the United States.
+On December 15, 1919, Colorado voted to ratify the 19th Amendment.
+By August of 1920, 35 other states ratified the 19th Amendment, ensuring that across the country, the right to vote could not be denied based on sex.

 Colorado Places of Women’s Suffrage: Croke-Patterson-Campbell House